Creamy Chicken and Potato Soup is pure comfort food! A rich, creamy base packed with tender chicken, soft potatoes, and plenty of veggies.

 • Pour in chicken broth and bring to a boil.
 Reduce heat, cover pot, and simmer for 10–15 minutes until potatoes are fork tender.

-• In a separate medium-sized pot, melt 4 tablespoons butter over medium heat.
+• In a separate medium pot, melt 4 tablespoons butter over medium heat.
 Whisk in flour and cook for 1 minute.
 Gradually add milk while whisking continuously until smooth.
 Cook until the mixture thickens, then stir in heavy cream.
 Keep warm, whisking occasionally.

 • Pour the milk and cream mixture into the soup.
 Reduce heat to low.
-Gradually add shredded cheese, a handful at a time, stirring in between additions until melted.
+Gradually add shredded cheese, a handful at a time, stirring between additions until melted.
 Return cooked chicken to the pot.
 If desired, add frozen peas and stir until warmed.
 Taste and adjust seasonings as needed.

 • Enjoy the soup warm, garnished with freshly chopped parsley or thyme.
 Serve with hearty buttered bread if desired.